Wallchain-xyz/apeswap-frontend/README.md

 The `frontend` repo is the official frontend repository for ApeSwap.Finance, which is a multichain DeFi Hub offering an accessible, transparent, and secure experience for everyone.

-## Contributions

-If you want to contribute to this repo, please refer to the [contributing guidelines](./CONTRIBUTING.md).

 ## Getting Started

 Getting up and running with the `frontend` repo is a super simple, 2 step process: